ibm-cloud-docs/powervs-vpc/standard-with-instance-next-steps.md

 {{site.data.keyword.attribute-definition-list}}

-# Quickstart next steps
+# Standard with Instance next steps
-{: #solution-quickstart-next-steps}
+{: #solution-standard-with-instance-next-steps}
 {: toc-content-type="tutorial"}
 {: toc-services="powervs, vpc, squid, ansible, dns, nfs"}
 {: toc-completion-time="15m"}

-This tutorial explores the fastest way to configure a PowerVS instance after deploying the Quickstart variation.
+This tutorial explores the fastest way to configure a PowerVS instance after deploying the Standard with Instance variation.
 {: shortdesc}

 ## Configure the Proxy to reach the internet
-{: #solution-quickstart-proxy}
+{: #solution-standard-with-instance-proxy}
 {: step}